 The NNECL Quality Mark

-The new Quality Mark involves an institutional self-assessment which is reviewed by a NNECL assessor.
-The process is designed to be holistic and proportionate, reflecting the diversity of institutions within the HE and FE sectors.
+The process involves an institutional self-assessment with support and review by a NNECL assessor.
+It is designed to be holistic and proportionate, reflecting the diversity of institutions within the HE and FE sectors.
 The guidance document also contextualises the framework against the different requirements and policies of the four nations of the UK.

 Expressions of interest

 Working with our new panel of assessors we are ready to accept expressions of interest.
 We highly recommend studying the NNECL Quality Mark Guidance & Information to ensure your institution is ready to begin the assessment process prior to expressing interest.
+We also recommend that the QM submission process adopts a whole institution approach and that a working group of colleagues from across institutional departments is formed.
 Please do contact us if you have any questions.